simplex-chat/simplex-chat/blog/20241125-servers-operated-by-flux-true-privacy-and-decentralization-for-all-users.md

 <img src="./images/20241125-operators-1.png" width="288" class="float-to-right">

 [Flux](https://runonflux.com) is a decentralized cloud infrastructure that consists of user-operated nodes [1].

-With v6.2 release all SimpleX Chat users can use pre-configured Flux servers to improve metadata privacy and decentralization.
+With this beta release all SimpleX Chat users can use pre-configured Flux servers to improve metadata privacy and decentralization.

 We are very grateful to [Daniel Keller](https://x.com/dak_flux), CEO and co-founder of Flux, for supporting SimpleX network, and betting on our vision of extreme decentralization of communication.
 Flux investing their infrastructure in our vision is a game changer for us and our users.

-Download mobile and desktop SimpleX apps v6.2-beta.1 from [TestFlight](https://testflight.apple.com/join/DWuT2LQu) (iOS), [Play Store](https://play.google.com/store/apps/details?id=chat.simplex.app) (once approved), our [F-Droid repo](https://simplex.chat/fdroid/) or [GitHub](https://github.com/simplex-chat/simplex-chat/releases/tag/v6.2.0-beta.1).
+Download new mobile and desktop SimpleX apps from [TestFlight](https://testflight.apple.com/join/DWuT2LQu) (iOS), [Play Store](https://play.google.com/store/apps/details?id=chat.simplex.app), our [F-Droid repo](https://simplex.chat/fdroid/) or [GitHub](https://github.com/simplex-chat/simplex-chat/releases/tag/v6.2.0-beta.1).

 Read on to learn why it is important and how using several operators improves metadata privacy.